NLnetLabs/unbound/doc/unbound.conf.rst

     answers.

-    The defaults can be turned off by specifying your own :ref:`local-zone:<unbound.conf.local-zone>` of that name, or using the :ref:`nodefault<unbound.conf.local-zone.type.nodefault>` type.
+    The defaults can be turned off by specifying your own :ref:`local-zone<unbound.conf.local-zone>` of that name, or using the :ref:`nodefault<unbound.conf.local-zone.type.nodefault>` type.
     Below is a list of the default zone contents.